pimoroni/as7343-python/README.md

 ## Installing

+We'd recommend using this library with Raspberry Pi OS Bookworm or later.
+It requires Python ≥3.7.

 ### Full install (recommended):

-We've created an easy installation script that will install all pre-requisites and get your AS7343 up and running with minimal efforts.
+We've created an easy installation script that will install all pre-requisites and get your AS7343 breakout up and running with minimal efforts.
 To run it, fire up Terminal which you'll find in Menu -> Accessories -> Terminal on your Raspberry Pi desktop, as illustrated below:

 ![Finding the terminal](http://get.pimoroni.com/resources/github-repo-terminal.png)